 Bumps and Lumps From Mast Cell Tumor

-Mast cell tumors are prevalent in dogs, responsible for roughly 20% of all skin tumors in dogs.
+Mast cell tumours are prevalent in dogs, responsible for roughly 20% of all skin tumours in dogs.
 They can be quite intrusive and sometimes recur after surgery; they also may expand (metastasize).

-These tumors can occur from any skin site on your Frenchies body and may have a range of appearances.
+These tumours can occur from any skin site on your Frenchies body and may have a range of appearances.
 A vet should check any lump or bump on your French Bulldog.

-Mast cell tumors can be effectively treated if detected early.
+Mast cell tumours can be effectively treated if detected early.

 Symptoms of Mast Cell Tumors In Your French Bulldog

-If your French Bulldog has these signs or symptoms of a mast cell tumor, have your pet checked by your vet as quickly as possible.
+If your French Bulldog has these signs or symptoms of a mast cell tumour, have your pet checked by your vet as quickly as possible.